andreabenini/linux.tips/xwindow/xorg.x11.forwarding.md

 ```
 /usr/bin/xauth:  file /home/YourUserName/.Xauthority does not exist
 ```
-  It's quite normal, xauth is informing you about your brand new xauth security file, just ignore it
+  It's quite normal, xauth is informing you about your brand new xauth security file, just ignore it or reboot to see if it goes away.
+On latest xorg installations a reboot is suggested.

 Now in this new shell you can run everything you want from command line and applications will be rendered locally on your XOrg server